VincentGuidon/AndPad/README.md

 - Launch Android Studio.

 - Open a project.
-Choose the folder of the project downloaded.
+Choose the folder of the downloaded project.

 - Launch an emulator or connect an android device.

 - Run the application.

-- Enjoy.
+- Enjoy. *wink*